ozanunsal/pipeline-toolkit/config/README.md

    Replace `"your_gemini_api_key_here"` with your actual Gemini API key.

 4. **Configure your MCP servers:**
+   - Choose connection type: `"http"` for remote servers or `"stdio"` for local processes
-   - Update server URLs and ports as needed
+   - For HTTP servers: Update server URLs and ports as needed
+   - For stdio servers: Configure command, args, and working directory
    - Enable/disable servers by setting `"enabled": true/false`
    - Add new servers by adding entries to the `mcp_servers` array